HadeelQu/2022-GP1-4/README.md

 ## 📁 launching instructions form APK:

-**Install the Elfaa APK files on your Android smartphone or tablet directly from your browser:** <br/>
+**Install the EWAA APK files on your Android smartphone or tablet directly from your browser:** <br/>

 1- Open your browser <br/>
 2- Find the APK file you want to download <br/>